 Disclosures - Single-Employer Defined Postretirement Plans

 An employer that sponsors one or more other defined benefit postretirement plans shall provide the following information for postretirement benefit plans other than pensions.
 Amounts related to the employer’s results of operations shall be disclosed for each period for which a statement of income is presented.
 Amounts related to the employer’s statement of financial position, shall be disclosed as of the date of each statement of financial position presented.
+Although investments reported at NAV as a practical expedient pursuant to SSAP No. 100 are not to be categorized within the fair value hierarchy, a reporting entity shall separately identify NAV (or its equivalent) as required under paragraphs 66.b. , 66.d.v.(b), and 66.d.v.(d)(1) to permit reconciliations.

 A reconciliation of beginning and ending balances of the benefit obligation showing separately, if applicable, the effects during the period attributable to each of the following: service cost, interest cost, contributions by plan participants, actuarial gains and losses, foreign currency exchange rate changes, benefits paid, plan amendments, business combinations, divestitures, curtailments, settlements, and special termination benefits.